anav5704/CS000/src/content/bonus/documentation.md

 ## Code

-Markdown is great for writing text.
-But what if you want to write code?
-Well, you can do that too.
-You can use the ` ``` ` syntax to add code blocks with the language specified.
+Markdown is great for writing text, but what if you want to write code?
+You can do that too by using the ` ``` ` syntax to create code blocks with the language specified.

 ````markdown
 ```cpp